Filing A Formal Eviction

-You will need to file one of the following proofs of service with the court:
+Before the court can issue a summary eviction order, the landlord must file the following proofs of service with the court:

 If you want the constable in your township to prepare and serve the eviction notice for you, contact your local constable's office to make arrangements and obtain fee information.
 Click to visit Constables & Sheriffs.

 If the tenant complied with the eviction notice (by paying rent, remedying the lease violation, or moving, for example), you might not need to proceed with the eviction.
 If the tenant did not comply with the eviction notice, you can prepare and file a Complaint for Unlawful Detainer and have the clerk issue a Summons to begin a formal eviction case.
 (NRS 40.300 to 40.425.)